 Full Name: Keurig K10 Mini Plus Single Serve Brewer – Model no. 118233

-Along with the brewer itself is a sampler pack with 6 K-Cup flavors, a consumer guide, opportunity to register your brewer (optional) and a limited 1 year Warranty.
+Along with the brewer itself is a sampler pack with 6 K-Cup flavors, a consumer guide, the opportunity to register your brewer (optional), and a limited 1-year Warranty.

 Keurig K10 Features

-The Keurig K10 has some unique features not found in their larger-sized brethren, highlighted below:
+The Keurig K10 has some unique features not found in its larger-sized brethren, highlighted below:

 - 3 brewing sizes: 6, 8, and 10 oz.
-The brew level indicators show the size and little “cutout” design for each.
-When water is poured into the compartment and if it should surpass the 6 oz, then the water flows into the 8 oz side through the “cutout”.
+The brew level indicators show the size and little cutout design for each.
+When water is poured into the compartment and if it should surpass 6 oz, then the water flows into the 8 oz side through the cutout.

 Ease of Use

-The “add water” indicator light resembles a raindrop.
-When the right amount of water is poured in the compartment the “raindrop” goes away and the blue light shows.
+The added water indicator light resembles a raindrop.
+When the right amount of water is poured into the compartment the “raindrop” goes away and the blue light shows.